-Take part in drop-in pom-pom and yarn craft workshops hosted by The Studio Workshops for all ages throughout the day (no booking required).
+Take part in pom-pom and yarn craft workshops hosted by The Studio Workshops for all ages throughout the day.

 Enjoy a talk with Sarah Spencer, the artist behind the machine-knitted star map featured in the upcoming Handmade Universe: From craft to code and the spaces between exhibition.

 Bring a knitting, embroidery or sewing project you’re working on and join a 30-minute session with Kate Just while sharing thoughts on feminism, emotional labour and craft as a force for social change.
 Kate's work Anonymous was a woman is featured in the Handmade Universe exhibition alongside a first edition copy of Virginia Woolfe’s classic essay, A room of one’s own.